dagraham/plm-dgraham/README.md

 Some variant of *plm* has been used privately since 2014 to schedule tennis doubles matches for a group of around 30 tennis players.
 Play for this group occurs weekly on Tuesdays using as many courts as necessary and the schedules are made for three months (one quarter) at a time.
 More recently, smaller Monday and Friday groups have been added each using at most one court.
 The process involves these steps.

 - Obtain from each player a list of the dates that the player can play.
-- Randomly sort available players for each date into groups of four taking account of previous pairings.
+- Randomly sort available players for each date into groups of two (singles) or four (doubles) taking account of previous pairings.
 - From each group, randomly select a 'captain' taking account of previous selections.
 - Produce a "user friendly" version of the schedule organized both by date and by player.
 - Send the completed schedule to each player.